JamesSkemp/words/content/post/religion-and-medieval-philosophy-text-analysis-2.md

 +++
-title = "Religion and Medieval Philosophy: Text Analysis 2" summary = "The material of this text analysis will be Peter Abailard and his work The Glosses of Peter Abailard on Porphyry. [slnet0514:]" draft = false comments = true date = "2003-02-23T22:27:00-06:00"
+title = "Religion and Medieval Philosophy: Text Analysis 2" description = "The material of this text analysis will be Peter Abailard and his work The Glosses of Peter Abailard on Porphyry. [slnet0514:]" draft = false comments = true date = "2003-02-23T22:27:00-06:00"